hm-lang/core/proposals/intro.md

 TODO: Check if the syntax works out.
 We also allow calling functions without parentheses for a single argument, like this:

+TODO: see if we want to add : or ; to unnamed function arguments, e.g., `print(String:): null`.

 ```
 print(String): null     # definition, using an "unnamed" string, e.g., `String: string`.